How Copper Foil Roughness Affects Your Signals and Impedance

 Accounting for Copper Foil Roughness in Your PCB Layout

 In the old days, you would have to account for copper roughness manually when designing an interconnect.
 In other words, you might have to manually account for a roughness correction factor, and then manually add this into the standard RLGC impedance equation.
-The standard models for including roughness in interconnect impedance calculations are the Hammerstead model and the Cannonball-Huray model.
-The latter model accounts for roughness in the SEM image below as a cannonball arrangement.
+Two standard models for including roughness in interconnect impedance calculations are the Hammerstead model and the Cannonball-Huray model, although there are others.
+The latter model accounts for roughness in the SEM image below as a snowball or cannonball arrangement.

 The advanced PCB design features in Altium Designer® now incorporate copper roughness into your stackup using the advanced causal methods mentioned above.
 You won’t need to manually work out the effects of copper foil roughness on each layer.
 This feature is integrated with the standard routing tools in Altium Designer, providing highly accurate interconnect characterization and calculations.
 Take a look at this article to learn more about modeling copper roughness in Altium Designer.